mosip/documentation/docs/pre-registration-developer-setup.md

 ## Overview
 This guide helps in understanding the pre-registration developer setup.
 To know more, read [Pre-registration](https://docs.mosip.io/1.2.0/modules/pre-registration).

-The documentation here will guide you through the pre-requisties required for the developer setup.
+The documentation here will guide you through the pre-requisites required for the developer setup.

-## Software, Code setup
+## Software setup

 ### Below are the list of tools required in pre-registration:
 1. JDK 11
-2. Any IDE (like Eclipse, IntelliJ IDEA)
+2. Any IDE (Eclipse, IntelliJ IDEA)
 3. Apache Maven (zip folder)
 4. pgAdmin
 5. Postman